pali101/csum-group/README.md

 ### How to cite

-Ankit Gangwal, Aashish Paliwal.
+Ankit Gangwal, Aashish Paliwal.<br>
-**CSUM-G: Group Software Updates for CubeSat Clusters.**
+**CSUM-G: Group Software Updates for CubeSat Clusters.**<br>
-*To appear in Proceedings of the 50th IEEE Conference on Local Computer Networks (IEEE LCN 2025), Sydney, Australia, October 14-16, 2025.*
+*In Proceedings of the 50th IEEE Conference on Local Computer Networks (IEEE LCN 2025), pp. 1-9, Sydney, Australia, October 14-16, 2025.*